denisabd/narrator/README.md

 cat(summarization)
 ```

-Total sales for all regions amount to \$38.79 million, with North
+Total sales are \$38,790,478.4, with North America and EMEA leading at
-America accounting for 46.6% and the EMEA for 34.9% of sales.
-The most
+46.6% and 34.9%.
+Food & Beverage and Electronics are the top products,
-significant products in these regions are Food & Beverage and
+with Food & Beverage contributing 40.9% and 38.8% respectively in North
-Electronics.
-Overall, Food & Beverage contributes to 40.1% of total
+America and EMEA.
+The Outlying Products by Sales generate 40.1% and
-sales, while Electronics contributes to 22.2%.
+22.2% of sales respectively.

 # Python